axmz/design-patterns-ts/readme.md

 dinamic TOC
 placeholder for codesandbox
-put a link to the main site in every pattern and packaje.json change style
+put a link to the main site in every pattern and packaje.json
+change style
+write brief description with explore

 # checklist